socdyn/sdl-site/readme.md

 ### Bootstrap

 Bootstrap makes life easier by easily allowing responsive design, scaling the page for phones/tablets/pcs.
+The column widths are specified in the `.html` template files in `flask_app/templates`.

+These aren't true `.html` files, but Jinja2 templates that Flask converts to proper `.html` files to serve when a request comes in.

+`base_template.html` contains the boilerplate: CSS and JS imports, the basic navbar design, and placement for child templates to insert items.

+All other templates inherit from `base_template.html` and put their own content in the appropriate slots in the base template.